 The patient's recent glycemic control should be evaluated prior to pregnancy.
 In a 2016 position statement, the ADA recommended that women have an A1C of less than 6.5%, or as close to normal as possible, before attempting conception [40].
-The recommended prepregnancy blood glucose targets are $\leq 90 \text{ mg/dL}$ fasting, $\leq 130-140 \text{ mg/dL}$ one hour postprandial, and $\leq 120 \text{ mg/dL}$ two hours postprandial [40].
+Hemoglobin A1c (HgbA1c) levels should be assessed monthly in those who are planning pregnancy.
+Maintaining hemoglobin A1c levels closer to a target of 6.5% is likely to reduce the risk of congenital malformations [157].
+The recommended preconceptual blood glucose targets are ≤90 mg/dL fasting, ≤130-140 mg/dL one hour postprandial, and ≤120 mg/dL two hours postprandial [40].
 However, these strict targets pose a very real risk for severe hypoglycemia.
 Therefore, it is vital to educate patients and their support person(s) on the prevention, signs, symptoms, and treatment of hypoglycemia.
 It is also advisable to provide glucagon and education regarding how to use it.
+Monitoring blood ketone levels is also recommended for those who are hyperglycemic or feeling unwell, especially those with type 1 diabetes [157].